RedlionEster/Habit-Tracker-App/README.md

 ## Load the database:

-To load the Database with 4 weeks of data for testing purposes, run:
+To load the Database with 1 month of data for testing purposes, run:

 ```shell
 python preload_db.py